How To Start A Profitable Affiliate Site

 If you're feeling overwhelmed and just want to take action building a profitable niche website, this guide is for you.

 Below I'll walk you through a super-simple site set up if you want to create a money-generating niche site- no hidden costs.

-My primary site brings in over $250,000 a year.
+My sites bring in over $340,000 a year.
 You can view proof of income and read a bit more about me there.
 I mention this just to establish my legitimacy, not to brag.